Labor Strikes – Contractor’s Potential Recovery of Delays and Damages

-The fact that a strike occurred does not in itself entitle a contractor to an excusable delay.
+The fact that a construction worker strike occurred does not in itself entitle a contractor to an excusable delay.
 The contractor must prove that the strike caused a delay.
 Under federal contracts, the governing test of a strike is to determine whether the strike was unforeseeable, beyond the control, and without the fault or negligence of the contractor, subcontractor, or supplier.
 For example, if an owner or contractor caused an unfair labor practice which resulted in a strike, then the strike cannot be considered an excusable delay since unfair labor practices are not beyond control of the parties.

 In order to establish a strike as entitlement to excusable delay, the contractor must demonstrate cause and effect and present documented evidence.
 Additionally, the contractor must prove it acted reasonably by not unlawfully provoking or prolonging the strike, and it must take steps to mitigate the effects.

 A compensable delay entitles the contractor to an extension in performance time and recovery of additional costs for the extended period.